Gio-Choi/gio-choi.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'm delighted to share that I've joined United Nations as a Research and Data Intern! :smile:
+I'm delighted to share that I've joined United Nations as a Research and Data Intern!